 I’m Samuel Pfrommer, a PhD student at Berkeley EECS working with Somayeh Sojoudi.
-My interests generally involve machine learning and robotics.
+My research interests span robust machine learning, safe reinforcement learning, and geometric deep learning.

 GNN Discriminability.
 Analyzed the impact of nonlinearities on the discriminability of single-layer graph neural networks.
 Proved theoretical results showing that nonlinearities make GNNs more strictly more discriminative than regular graph filters in practical settings.